 — Iris Weges, editor of the Dutch feminist magazine Lovers

 "The biggest problem that women in LGBT circles in the Netherlands have is a lack of representation and a lack of diversity.
 This could be mended by acknowledging that gayness and gender diversity isn't just restricted to whiteness and a stereotyped image of an LGBT person."

 — Adwoa Édou of The Feminist Club Amsterdam

-"I can only speak from my point of view and talk about what I experience as a fat, disabled, non-binary Muslim queer Person of Colour.
-For some, it can be the fact that the law on sexual assault is so inherently racist that speaking up against abuse can result if they do not have German papers.
-This is a huge problem for Women of Colour and refugee women in particular.
-To solve this, we need a support system for survivors of sexualised violence and a law that protects.
+"I can only speak from my point of view and talk about what I experience as a fat, disabled, non-binary Muslim queer person of colorr.
+For some, it can be the fact that the law on sexual assault is so inherently racist that speaking up against abuse can yield dangerous results if they do not have German papers.
+This is a huge problem for women of color and refugee women in particular.
+To solve this, we need a support system for survivors of sexualized violence and a law that protects.
 For others, a big issue is the fact that care-work and emotional labor is not paid sufficiently, so their important work remains unappreciated and can affect their mental health.
 We need workers' rights and higher wages for care-work.
-And instead of criminalising, pathologising, stigmatising and outing sex-workers, we need to improve their rights."
+And instead of criminalizing, pathologizing, stigmatizing, and outing sex-workers, we need to improve their rights."

 — Hengameh Yaghoobifarah, feminist activist